mxskylar/phlexicon/README.md

 ### Commands

-Build then launch the app from scratch.
+Builds then launches the app from scratch.

 ```bash
 npm start